-- 3.2.4 The amount of new housing delivered in the plan period will have an effect on the economy (as it will house the local workforce) and also our communities (helping provide decent, affordable homes and potentially reducing the need for young people to move away from the area). - 3.2.5 In 2006 the Draft Regional Spatial Strategy (RSS) set an annual housing requirement (up to 2026) of 690 for the housing market area of Weymouth and Dorchester.
+- 3.2.4 The population of the plan area is ageing and deaths outnumber births.
+In-migration from other parts of the United Kingdom helps 'top up' our local population and because of this, migration has a positive role to play in supporting our economy and helping keep our communities balanced.
+Demand from those moving into the area continues to be strong, particularly those in older age groups, and this combined with the ageing resident population means that that there will potentially be a need for some in-migration of economically active people if economic growth is to be achieved. - 3.2.5 The latest official population projections for the area are the 2012 Sub National Population Projections.
+Using these as a start point and making an allowance for more younger people to live and work in the area, we need to provide around 775 new homes each year between 2011 and 2031.
+The amount of By providing for new housing delivered in over the plan period we will help to support have an effect on the economy (as it will house the local workforce) and also our communities by (helping providinge decent, affordable homes and potentially reducing the need for young people to move away from the area). - 3.2.6 This level of growth can also help cater for the predicted level of demand for affordable housing.
+At the beginning of the plan period there were about 3,000 people on the housing register in West Dorset and 4,600 in Weymouth and Portland.
+New development allocations will help deliver much of its growth and provide significant amounts of new affordable housing as prt of the overall development.
+In 2006 the Draft Regional Spatial Strategy (RSS) set an annual housing requirement (up to 2026) of 690 for the housing market area of Weymouth and Dorchester.
 This housing market area comprises both local authorities combined and therefore the area covered by this local plan.
 Of these 690 houses, 410 were required for West Dorset and 280 for Weymouth & Portland.
-In 2008 the independent Panel's report of the Examination in

-Public (EiP) of the Draft Regional Spatial Strategy (RSS) for the South West was published by the Government Office for the South West.
+In 2008 the independent Panel's report of the Examination in Public (EiP) of the Draft Regional Spatial Strategy (RSS) for the South West was published by the Government Office for the South West.
 This suggested that West Dorset's annual housing requirements should be increased to 625 and that Weymouth & Portland's requirement remain unchanged from 280.
 This would result in a new figure for the Weymouth & Dorchester housing market area of 905.
 This amount of housing took into a strategy to focus development at the strategically significant cities and towns, such as Dorchester and Weymouth, and the continuation of a strong economic growth rate of 3.2%.